MI-DPLA/combine/docs/configuration.rst

 Validation Scenario
 ===================

 Validation Scenarios are by which Records in Combine are validated against.
-Similar to Transformation Scenarios outlined above, they currently accept two formats: Schematron and python code snippets.
+Validation Scenarios may be written in the following formats: Schematron, Python code snippets, and ElasticSearch DSL queries.
 Each Validation Scenario requires the following fields:

   - ``Name`` - human readable name for Validation Scenario
   - ``Payload`` - pasted Schematron or python code
-  - ``Validation type`` - ``sch`` for Schematron, or ``python`` for python code snippet
+  - ``Validation type`` - ``sch`` for Schematron, ``python`` for python code snippets, or ``es_query`` for ElasticSearch DSL query type validations
   - ``Filepath`` - *This may be ignored* (in some cases, validation payloads were written to disk to be used, but likely deprecated moving forward)
   - ``Default run`` - if checked, this Validation Scenario will be automatically checked when running a new Job